Continuous Threat Exposure Management (CTEM)

-The Limits of Traditional
+The Limits of Traditional Vulnerability Management

 Why Exposure Management

-is a Necessary Evolution
+Is a Necessary Evolution

-Exposure Management Solutions
+Exposure Management solutions:

 The following table summarizes the main differences between traditional Vulnerabilitity Management and modern Exposure Management: